ropensci/roweb3/content/blog/2026-01-15-new-maintainer/index.md

   doi: "10.59350/teckx-0v214"
 ---

-Maintaining an open source package is rewarding work, but it's also a [lot of work](/blog/2023/02/07/what-does-it-mean-to-maintain-a-package/).
+Maintaining an open source package is rewarding work, but it's also a [**lot** of work](/blog/2023/02/07/what-does-it-mean-to-maintain-a-package/).
-Life and career changes, interests shift, and sometimes you simply don't have the time or energy to keep working on your R package.
+Life and careers change, interests shift, and sometimes you simply don't have the time or energy to keep working on your R package (and that's okay![^1]).
-When that happens, one of the most responsible things you can do for users of your package, and for yourself, is to **proactively look for a new maintainer or co-maintainer.**
+When that happens, one of the most responsible things you can do for package users, *and* for yourself, is to **proactively look for a new maintainer or co-maintainer.**

+[^1]: If you feel guilty, remember that all your hard work up until now isn't negated by taking a step back in future.

-How to recruit a new maintainer, is a question we hear a lot at rOpenSci.
+'How do I recruit a new maintainer?' is a question we hear a lot at rOpenSci.
 Over the years, we've supported rOpenSci's package authors through this transition, helping them connect with potential maintainers, clarify expectations around the role, and make handovers smoother and more sustainable.

-In this post, we share practical tips and strategies to help you find people that can contribute and eventually take over your package, based on what we have learned supporting the packages that are part of the rOpenSci suite.
+In this post, we share practical tips and strategies to help you find people that can contribute and eventually take over your package, based on what we have learned through supporting maintainers of packages that are part of the rOpenSci suite.

 ## Start early